Aging Concerns

 Meet the specialists

-— Tracy Sondern, Associate Marriage & Family Therapist in Los Angeles, CA
+— Laurie Moore, Marriage & Family Therapist

 Aging gay men face unique challenges that often go unacknowledged by the wider LGBTQ community.
 For many aging gay men, there is a sense of invisibility, as younger community members can be dismissive of their experiences.
 In addition, aging gay men may find it difficult to access support networks and health care resources.
 This can be due to a lack of understanding from service providers, or a lack of available resources specifically designed for aging gay men.